Few-shot Object Counting with Similarity-Aware Feature Enhancement: Experiments

-\textbf{FSC-147} \cite{famnet} is a multi-class FSC dataset with $147$ classes and $6135$ images.
+\textbf{FSC-147}.
+FSC-147~\cite{famnet} is a multi-class, 3-shot FSC dataset with $147$ classes and $6135$ images.
+Each image has $3$ support images to describe the target objects.
+Note that the training classes share no intersection with the validation classes and test classes.
+The training set contains $89$ classes, while validation set and test set both contain another disjoint $29$ classes.
 The number of objects per image varies extremely from $7$ to $3701$ with an average of $56$.

-Each image has $3$ exemplars for counting.
-It is worth noting that FSC-147 is an open-set counting benchmark.
-The training set contains $89$ classes, while the validation set and test set both contain another disjoint $29$ classes.
-In addition, the images collected from COCO \cite{coco} dataset in the validation set and test set of FSC-147 are named as Val-COCO and Test-COCO, which comprise of $277$ and $282$ images, respectively.
-These two COCO subsets are also used as an FSC evaluation benchmark, especially for the comparison with detection-based approaches considering that COCO is a widely adopted object detection benchmark.
+\textbf{Cross-validation of FSC-147.} In original FSC-147~\cite{famnet}, the dataset split and the shot number are both fixed, while other few-shot tasks including classification~\cite{wertheimer2021few}, detection~\cite{fan2020few}, and segmentation~\cite{yang2021mining} all contain multiple dataset splits and shot numbers.
+Therefore, we propose to evaluate FSC methods with multiple dataset splits and shot numbers by incorporating FSC-147 and cross-validation.
+Specifically, we split all images in FSC-147 to 4 folds, whose class indices, class number, and image number are shown in \cref{tab:fold}.
+The class indices ranging from 0 to 146 are obtained by sorting the class names of all 147 classes.
+Note that these 4 folds share no common classes.
+When fold-$i$ $(i=0,1,2,3)$ serves as the test set, the remaining 3 folds form the training set.
+Also, we evaluate FSC methods in both 1-shot and 3-shot cases.
+For 3-shot case, the original three support images in FSC-147 are used.
+For 1-shot case, we randomly sample one from the original three support images.

-\textbf{Car counting datasets}. \textbf{CARPK} \cite{lpn} is a car counting dataset with $1448$ images and nearly $90,000$ cars from a drone perspective.
+\textbf{CARPK.} A car counting dataset, CARPK~\cite{lpn}, is used to test our model’s ability of cross-dataset generality.
+CARPK contains $1448$ images and nearly $90,000$ cars from a drone perspective.
 These images are collected in various scenes of $4$ different parking lots.
-The training set contains $3$ scenes, while another scene is used for testing. \textbf{PUCPR+} \cite{pucpr, lpn} is a camera-shot car counting dataset with $125$ images and nearly $17,000$ cars.
-The number of cars per image varies extremely from $0$ to $331$.
-The training set contains $100$ images and the rests are used for test.
+The training set contains $3$ scenes, while another scene is used for test.

-\textbf{Crowd counting datasets}. \textbf{ShanghaiTech} \cite{mcnn} contains $1198$ annotated images with $330,165$ persons in total.
-This dataset consists of two parts as PartA containing $482$ images with highly congested scenes downloaded from the Internet and PartB including $716$ images with relatively sparse crowd scenes taken from streets in Shanghai. \textbf{UCSD} \cite{ucsd} is a dataset of $2000$ frames captured by surveillance cameras.
-These scenes contain sparse crowds varying from $11$ to $46$ persons per image. \textbf{Mall} \cite{mall} contains over $60,000$ pedestrians in $2000$ video sequences taken in a mall.
-For both UCSD and Mall, $800$ frames are employed for training and the remaining $1200$ frames are used for testing.